 This low-sugar strawberry rhubarb jam recipe is balanced enough to devour straight from the jar with a spoon.
 But here are some other ways to dress it up:

-- Put it in gluten-free ricotta tart
+- Swirl it into gluten-free ricotta tart

 And you can layer this tangy strawberry rhubarb compote with tahini chia pudding for "pbj" chia pudding vibes.
 Get the recipe here!